thermalogic/SEES/README.md

 If you have concerns about the course, please email(cmh@seu.edu.cn) to me or open [the github issue](https://github.com/PySEE/home/issues).
 I value all suggestions.

-### Goal
+## Goal

-This course is intended to train **students majored in thermal energy engineering** in good software skills for producing code.
+This course is intended to train **students majored in thermal energy engineering** in good programming skills for producing code.

 We will cover: